 Deciding on where to open a new location can be tricky.
-What you want to keep in mind when deciding on where to open your new store, is your data and how central the new location will be to your customers.
+What you want to keep in mind when deciding on where to open your new store is your data and how central the new location will be to your customers.
 Deciding on a location where you already have demand and an audience will make it considerably easier to build a community in a new area.

 It's important to do your homework and scout out things like competition, accessibility, storage, and room for possible maintenance work if you decide to do it yourself.
-In case you won't make sure to research possible dry cleaners and postal services, to make the delivery part of your business easier.
+In case you won't, make sure to research possible dry cleaners and postal services to make the delivery part of your business easier.

 Expanding your offering

-Growing your operations doesn’t only mean physically expanding store locations for example, but also offering a variety of services.
+Growing your operations doesn’t only mean physically expanding store locations, for example, but also offering a variety of services.
 If you started off with one-time rentals, you can consider offering subscriptions and vice-versa.
-You can also expand by offering larger collections of clothes for more than one gender, or special occasions like weddings, for example.
+You can also expand by offering larger collections of clothes for more than one gender, or for special occasions like weddings, for example.

 Hope you found this guide and tips helpful!
 We wish you the best of luck with your already and to be existing businesses.
 Of course, a huge thanks to Kaisa and The Ateljé for sharing their tips and expertise.